DIY Holiday Project: Cute Cat With Wreath Christmas Ornament

 I also knit the wreath for my cat ornament.
 I've included a link to the free knitting pattern for this wreath below, but I've also included a template for making a wreath for felt fabric for your convenience.

-- felt fabric in two or more colors - I chose to use a few different colors to make my cat's body, but your can make your pieces out of all the same color if you wish.
+- Felt fabric in two or more colors—I chose to use a few different colors to make my cat's body, but you can make your pieces out of all the same color if you wish.
 I would, however, recommend making the wreath from a different color of fabric.

 2. Then cut out the pieces for your cat's body.
 Do not cut along the interior lines, like the paws and face.
 These are just suggestions on how to complete the decoration on your ornament.